tekd/ga-worksheet/GA-worksheet.md

 ##Project #2 Part #3: Responsive Design and Javascript

-1. Why is responsive design becoming a more important aspect to consider when making a website compared to ten years ago?
+1. Why is responsive design becoming a more important aspect to consider when making a website compared to ten years ago? websites before were designed differently and you couldn't access websites through your phone.
 2. Why is it important to center and narrow text on a webpage? (think visually)
+3. so it wont be all stretched out.

 3. What does this line of HTML do to an object? `margin: 0 auto;`
+4. it makes the line in the center instead of it being stretched out.

-4. How does using `max-width` instead of `width` improve the readability of any webpage?
+4. How does using `max-width` instead of `width` improve the readability of any webpage? max-width makes the article element smaller the XXpx and wont be any larger than that XXpx

-5. The media query to the below  will not be activated unless…
+5. The media query to the below  will not be activated unless… when the browser is a certain width.

     ``` css
 @media (max-width: 500px) {